Direkt zum Inhalt

 This year, a strong trend toward sensor and data fusion can be observed in the field of geodetic surveying technology.
 The integration of GNSS/RTK, LiDAR, and optical sensor systems into hybrid, often SLAM-enabled platforms, represents one of the key developments in the industry.
 Such platforms are capable of simultaneously determining their own position and capturing the surrounding environment using sensor data—particularly in GNSS-challenged or GNSS-denied environments.
 Thanks to the diversity of data sources, centimeter-level accuracies can be achieved even in areas with poor GNSS reception.

 Another emerging trend is the integration of 3D Gaussian Splatting (3DGS) into SLAM systems in the low to mid-price segment.
 This technology enables highly realistic visual representations with an exceptionally high level of visual detail compared to traditional meshes, while maintaining high geometric accuracy.
-To enable 3DGS, existing handheld solutions are often expanded with additional optical panoramic cameras, as illustrated in Figure 2.
+To enable 3DGS, existing handheld solutions are often expanded with additional optical panoramic cameras.
 The already integrated cameras continue to serve primarily to enrich point clouds with RGB information.
 Overall, the range of handheld mobile mapping sensors in the low to mid-price segment has expanded significantly compared to previous years.

 With video-based visual SLAM, a new field is emerging this year.
-The system in question, shown in Figure 3, achieves a point cloud accuracy of 3 mm at a distance of 1 m and 2 cm at a distance of 20 m, and is capable of maintaining an accuracy of approximately 7 mm in tunnel environments without loop closure.
+The system in question, achieves a point cloud accuracy of 3 mm at a distance of 1 m and 2 cm at a distance of 20 m, and is capable of maintaining an accuracy of approximately 7 mm in tunnel environments without loop closure.

 From Sensor Fusion to Gaussian Splatting